-During the last thunderstorm, my home lost power, and despite having as much power protection possible, my Yamaha home theater receiver suffered some damage.
-Thankfully it's easy to fix and works for other Yamaha home theater receivers in the same class.
-The symptoms are upon power on, no function, and the display shows Internal Error
+During the last thunderstorm, my home lost power, and despite having as much power protection as possible, my Yamaha home theater receiver suffered some damage.
+Thankfully, it's easy to fix and works for other Yamaha home theater receivers in the same class.
+The symptoms are upon powering on, no function, and the display shows Internal Error

 Internal Error